 Boasting nearly 80,000 miles of long roads and highways, driving across the Lone Star State is no joke.
 But looking at the vibrant cities, stunning roadside attractions, awe-inspiring natural landscapes, and historical landmarks that fringes these longest stretches, Texas also offers some of the best driving opportunities and experiences in the country.
+You might see some of the famous Texas long horn steers on your journey, one of America’s greatest sources of beef.
 Whatever you’d like to see, chances are you’ll find it in Texas.
+When traveling through Texas you can definitely wear a cowboy hat and be sure to find out if the color of the cowboy had has meaning or not.

 Choose your route carefully.